Escaping the Debt Spiral - How to Build a Repayment Plan and Where to Get Help

 The Mechanism of the Debt Spiral

-According to a Japan Federation of Bar Associations survey, about 60% of people with multiple debts said "it started with a small loan."
 Credit card revolving payments, consumer finance borrowing, loans from friends.
 Debt that initially seemed "easy to pay back" snowballs through accumulated interest and additional borrowing.
+The majority of people with multiple debts say "it started with a small loan."

 What makes the debt spiral so frightening is not just the financial problem but the enormous psychological impact.
-Research shows that people carrying debt are roughly three times more likely to develop depression than those who are not.
+Multiple studies show that people carrying debt have a significantly higher risk of developing depression than those who are not.
 The pressure of repayment, the fear of collection calls, the shame of not being able to tell anyone.
 These compound to erode mental health.

 First, Get an Accurate Picture of Your Situation